-Mathematics instruction follows the 2015 K-5 adoption of the updated Addison Wesley Scott Foresman series, enVision Math.
-Aligned with the state and national standards, enVision is grounded in research and develops in students a conceptual understanding of math.
-Lessons move students from concrete ideas to abstract representations building in students a deeper understanding of math concepts allowing them to transfer their knowledge to solve real-world problems.
+Mathematics instruction is enhanced with the adoption 2015 K-5 adoption of the updated Addison Wesley Scott Foresman series, enVision Math.
+Aligned with the state and national standards, enVision is grounded in research and develops students’ conceptual understanding of math.
+Lessons move from concrete ideas to abstract representations building a deeper understanding of math concepts which allows students to solve real -world problems.

-In addition to independent practice to support learning and the use of formative and summative measures to assess student learning, instruction targets math fact fluency for all students K-5.
+Instruction targets math fact fluency for all students K-8.
 Accelerated math classes are offered beginning in grade 4 at both Fairmount and Mary Snow.

-At Bangor High School, to satisfy the requirement of four years of math study with proficiency through Algebra 2, students elect from twenty-six courses including 8 Advanced Placement and Honors offerings.
+At Bangor High School, students elect from twenty-six courses including eight Advanced Placement and Honors offerings to satisfy the requirements of four years of math study with proficiency through Algebra II.

-For the highly able math student, study extends through Linear Algebra and AP Calculus BC.
-Students with demonstrated math skills beyond this accelerated offering receive an appropriate level of accommodation to further extend their study.
+For the highly able math student, study extends through linear Algebra, AP Calculus BC, and Multivariable Calculus.
+Students with demonstrated math skills beyond these offerings receive an appropriate level of acceleration to further extend their study.